winitzki/scall/tutorial/programming_dhall.md

 TODO: explain more about why we can use P t → t and refer to examples later in this chapter

-Each  $P$-typeclass is defined via a chosen structure functor `P`.
+Each  $P$-typeclass is defined via a chosen structure functor `P` (of kind `Type → Type`).
-A type `t` belongs to the $P$-typeclass if there exist an evidence value of type `P t → t`.
+A type `t` belongs to the $P$-typeclass if there exists an evidence value of type `P t → t`.
-Additionally, that evidence value must satisfy the laws appropriate for the typeclass (if any laws are required; some typeclasses do not have any laws).
+In addition, the evidence value must satisfy the laws appropriate for the typeclass (if any laws are required; some typeclasses do not have any laws).

 We may write down the required type signature as:
 ```dhall